Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Recent Updates - Search - Copyright Information - Contact Simplon

 (Southend Water Pleasure - Built: 1936)

-Dreadnought was built in 1936 as a sailing ship and was 60 feet long.
+Dreadnought was built in 1936 as a 60 ft sailing vessel, and continued to work as such after the war, the last sailing excursion vessel at Southend.
 She carried 120 passengers on short cruises from the jetty adjacent to the pier.
-She was owned by J.D.Polkington until passing to Southend Water Pleasure c.1987, but was soon sold.
+She was owned by J.D.Polkinghorn until passing to Southend Water Pleasure c.1987, but was soon sold.

 Mason's 'Alpha Series' postcard of Dreadnought at the jetty at Southend